 We have come a long way since the establishment of Dr Beyers Naudé Local Municipality in August 2016.
 On 23 May 2017, the new Council approved its own 5-year Integrated Development Plan, which was implemented on 1 July 2017.
 As per legislated requirement, the IDP is subjected to a rigorous annual review.
 The fourth review of the 2017 - 2022 IDP commenced last year, with the adoption of the 2021/22 IDP & Budget Process Plan on 25 August 2020.
-The tabling and adoption of the 2021/22 IDP today is the culmination of a consultative review process over the past 8 months, that included the following important activities :
+The submission today of the 2021/22 IDP for Council's final approval, is the culmination of a consultative review process over the past 10 months, that included the following important activities:

-- ✓ 3 IDP Steering Committee meetings and 3 IDP Representative Forum meetings, - ✓ Consultation with our Ward Committees and the review of their Ward Development Priorities during interactive and participatory sessions, - ✓ Strategic Planning Sessions that focussed on the IDP's Development Strategies, - ✓ Several focus-group and inter-departmental meetings and consultations and, going forward, public consultations during the month of April 2021.
+- ✓ 4 IDP Steering Committee meetings and 4 IDP Representative Forum meetings, - ✓ Interactive and participatory consultation with our 14 Ward Committees to review and update their Ward Development Priorities 14 dedicated Ward-based meetings, - ✓ StratPlan Sessions that focussed on the IDP's Development Strategies & Projects, - ✓ Several focus-group and inter-departmental consultations, as well as public participation meetings during the April 2021 Mayoral Outreach, which included 18 scheduled sessions.